snowplow-archive/snowplow-scala-project.g8/README.md

 The commands above with create a new directory in your current working directory named `new-project`.
 All the template's files will be created inside this new directory.

+## More resources

+Find more about Snowplow's engineering-related practices, conventions and resources in the [dedicated repo][eng-resources].

 ## Copyright and license

 snowplow-scala-project.g8 is copyright 2020-2020 Snowplow Analytics Ltd.